Special K\"ahler geometry and holomorphic Lagrangian fibrations: Abstract

 \section{Abstract}

-We give a new proof of a theorem of Hwang, showing that the base of a holomorphic Lagrangian fibration of a compact hyperk\"ahler manifold must be the half-dimensional projective space, provided the base is smooth.
-Our arguments exploit the differential geometry of the special K\"ahler metric that exists on the base away from the discriminant locus, and use a recent result of Bakker.
+Given a holomorphic Lagrangian fibration of a compact hyperk\"ahler manifold, we use the differential geometry of the special K\"ahler metric that exists on the base away from the discriminant locus, and show that the pullback of the tangent bundle of the base to the total space of a family of minimal rational curves admits a parallel splitting.
+The splitting is nontrivial when the base is not half-dimensional projective space.
+Combining this with results of Voisin, Hwang and Bakker-Schnell, we deduce that the base must be projective space, a result first proved by Hwang.